Projects per year

 He has extensive experience of acting as evaluator for national and international funding bodies including EPSRC, NIHR, UK Research and Innovation (UKRI) and the Hong Kong Research Grants Council.
 In addition he acts as an external evaluator for Higher Education quality assurance organisations, including the National Commission for Academic Accreditation and Assessment (NCAAA) of Saudi Arabia and the Commission for Academic Accreditation (CAA) of United Arab Emirates.

-Digital Health technologies are promising to have a profound effect on how health services are delivered, allowing people to manage their own health more effectively, providing effective ways of diagnosing disease, monitoring the impact of policies on population health, resulting to improved accessibility, affordability and quality of health care.
-Still the introduction of these technologies comes with challenges and experience resistance and slow adaptation.
+Digital Health technologies are promising to have a profound effect on how health services are delivered, allowing people to manage their health more effectively, providing effective ways of diagnosing disease, monitoring the impact of policies on population health, resulting in improved accessibility, affordability, and quality of health care.
+Still, the introduction of these technologies comes with challenges and experience resistance and slow adaptation.

 Theo’s specialising on Digital Nursing and Digital Health.

 His research interests lie in the intersection of Health Care and Digital Technologies and his focus is on the field of co-producing and evaluating Digital Health Technologies through Digital Health Living Labs and accelerating innovation.

 In particular, his research focuses on the following areas:

 - Digital Health Living Labs.
 The work in this area is concerned with the development of Living Labs as ecosystems of open innovation through co-production with citizens.